calvyntwh/techdocs/Technical Document V2.1 - English Version/en/04-SmartContractDev/SmartContract(golang)/03-DeeperUnderstanding.md

 ### 4.3 Whitelist

-For security reasons, the BCBChain Smart Contract is limited to allow only packages that follow explicit import behavior and do not produce inconsistent results for different nodes.
+For security reasons, the BCBChain Smart Contract is limited to allow only packages that follow explicit import behaviour and do not produce inconsistent results for different nodes.
 Such packages are included in the whitelist.

 The code packages supported in the whitelist are safe to use in smart contracts.